 Objectives of the Group

 The main goal for this group is to provide a forum for networking between individuals with a particular interest in New and Advanced Technology in Emergency Medicine to develop the Comprehensive Technology Assessment Tool on New and Advanced Technology in Emergency Medicine, the Global Health Technologies Evaluation Framework, and the Global Health Technology Awareness Strategy.
 Furthermore, this group will also provide to IFEM a novel technology-oriented endorsement and implementation tool to speed global development on Emergency Medicine Specialty, and to allow all relevant data needed for EM specialty development globally to be easily achievable and quantifiable.

 How to join:

-Expressions of interest are invited from IFEM Members, and non-IFEM Members to join the New and Advanced Technology Special Interest Group.
+Expressions of interest are invited from IFEM Members, and non-IFEM Members to join the Technology Special Interest Group.
 Nominations by your organization, or self-nominations by individuals within your organization, should be forwarded to the IFEM Secretariat by completing our contact form.

 Work and Achievements

 New project with the aim to support new technology development around the globe in emergency medicine care.
 The goal of this project is to have one competition during an Emergency Medicine Conference (Annual ICEM Conference, National EM Conference, or other EM conferences) where companies sign up to win an award for best new technology related to emergency medicine - Visionary Industry Technology Award (VITA) Project.
 It is one of the ways IFEM hopes to increase its interaction with industry as well as improve emergency medical care globally.